fluxtrue/Asuit/README.md

-# COMING SOON!
+# IT'S HERE!!
-Try and get the private version by geting us to trust you.
+Click [this](https://github.com/fluxtrue/Asuit/releases) to see all the version's!